The last impression can be more important than the first impression. Here’s how to exit as gracefully as you entered.

 If you’re leaving on your own initiative, go to your boss before you approach anyone else.
 That guarantees he won’t hear it before you have a chance to do so in person.
-Next, provide the company with a formal resignation letter to be placed in your file.
+Next, provide the company with a formal letter of resignation to be placed in your file.
 Be gracious in what you write, and thank the company for the opportunities you have been given.

 Give your employer reasonable notice